 By knowing the VOC, you can develop a branding strategy that will fulfill your target customer’s expectations and requirements as well as distinguish your business from your competitors.

-If all your customer wanted was a glass of cold water, and you gave them a glass of very expensive champagne, that would not be giving your customer what they expected and required.
+If all your customers wanted to be a glass of cold water, and you gave them a glass of very expensive champagne, that would not be giving your customers what they expected and required.
 So even though you are spending more money and the value is higher, that is not what your customer expected or wanted.
 So you would have a very unhappy, thirsty customer, who possibly would not return to do business with you.

 This is why understanding the VOC is so critical, not only in developing your processes in your business, but in your business branding as well.
 Remember, you are in business for your customers.
 They are the most important commodity you have.
 If you don’t take care of them, your competitors will.
 Using VOC when you begin your branding strategy will ensure that you attract the right customers for your business.